Mixermachine/setup-freedom-e300-on-arty-A7/README.md

 ### Troubleshooting

 #### Error unresolved dependency: org.scala-sbt#sbt;1.1.1: not found
 Check your Java version.
-You need Java 8.
+You need Java 8, Java 11 gave me funny errors.
 Also check if the package ca-certificates-java is installed.

 #### This is taking so long
-Yes the compile process takes quite some time, especially if you are on a dual core platform, but remember: you are compiling a complete CPU and the coresponding GNU C compiler with it.
+Yes the compile process takes quite some time, especially if you are on a dual core platform but remember: you are compiling a complete CPU and the corresponding GNU C compiler with it.
 If your machine is overheating or takes a very long time to compile, it might be a good idea to outsorce the compilation process to a compile server with many cores.
-On my trusty AMD Ryzen 2600 @ 4.1 GHz with six cores it took about 40 minutes to install and compile the everything.
+On my trusty AMD Ryzen 2600 @ 4.1 GHz with six cores it took about 40 minutes to install and compile everything.

-#### If have found error in the guide
+#### If have found an error in the guide
 It is possible that I made a mistake while I wrote this guide.
 If you find one open a issue or if you have some time on your hands fork the project and submit a pull request.
 Thanks in advance.